seng637-Winter/seng637-a4-hjdsouza/seng637-a4-team_number.md

   Steps: Go to the search bar, enter nothing (leave it blank), and press enter or click the search icon.
   Expected Result: The website either prompts the user to enter a search term or displays a message indicating no search term was entered.
 # Explain the use of assertions and checkpoints
+## For the "Update Quantity in Cart" objective
+1. Verify Item Quantity Updates for
+   After updating the quantity of an item in the cart, assert that the displayed quantity matches the new amount.
+This verifies that the input for quantity change is correctly processed and displayed.

 # how did you test each functionaity with different test data

 # How the team work/effort was divided and managed